SpringHo/SpringHo/README.md

-## I'm a Progam/Project Manager, Talent Acquisition, Leader, and aspiring Data Analyst!!
+## I'm a Project Manager, Leader, and aspiring Cybersecurity Analyst!!

 ###